COVID-19: Important information for visitors to Forensicare.

 Hope Inside aims to assist clients to increase their awareness of the drivers of their suicidal crisis and to address these using a recovery-oriented and strengths-based approach.
 Clients are supported to consider what a meaningful future would look like for them and to problem solve ways this can be achieved in their current environment.
 Psychosocial interventions to bolster resilience, strengthen protective factors, and reduce distress, are tailored according to the needs of the client.
 Coordination and linkage to existing prison-based services and/or community services (if due for release), is a key part of the service, to ensure longer-term wrap around support for Hope Inside clients after discharge.

-Where will Hope Inside be based?
+Where is Hope Inside based?

 The following locations were identified as priority locations for the initial roll-out of Hope Inside: